HDFGroup/vol-log-based/doc/userguide.md

 restarting purposes, the overhead can be totally avoided unless the program is actually interrupted.
 Log-based storage layout is an effective way for applications that care less about reading performance to trade read performance for write performance.
-Our design principle of log-based VOL is described in [doc/design.md](design.md).
+Our design principle of the Log VOL connector is described in [doc/design.md](design.md).

 ## Documents
 * [doc/INSTALL.md](INSTALL.md) contains the compile and run instructions.
 * [doc/api.md](api.md) describes the new APIs introduced in this VOL.
-* [doc/usage.md](usage.md) shows examples of how to enable log-based VOL through the two VOL environment variables without changing the applications.
+* [doc/usage.md](usage.md) shows examples of how to enable the Log VOL connector through the two VOL environment variables without changing the applications.
-  It also describes a way to explicitly use log-based VOL by editing the application source codes.
+  It also describes a way to explicitly use the Log VOL connector by editing the application source codes.

 ### Current limitations